virgesmith/neworder/docs/tips.md

 ## Time Comparison

-*neworder* uses 64-bit floating-point numbers to represent time, and the values -inf, +inf and nan respectively to represent the concepts of the distant past, the far future and never.
+*neworder* uses 64-bit floating-point numbers to represent time, and the values `-inf`, `+inf` and `nan` respectively to represent the concepts of the distant past, the far future and never.
 This allows users to define, or compare against, values that are:

 - before any other time value,
 - after any other time value, or